cpoczatek/kharon/readme.md

 These limitations can restrict methods to automatically move data from the machine of origin into a data processing pipeline.

-_Charon_ monitors the directory (or tree) where data is generated and sftp's "new" files to a remote host if and only if:
+_Kharon_ monitors the directory (or tree) where data is generated and sftp's "new" files to a remote host if and only if:
 - that file doesn't exist at the remote location, _or any sub-directory_.
 - that file is no longer growing (note: kludge)

-_Charon_ only requires Python and the Paramiko package which are available on Linux/OS X/Windows.
+_Kharon_ only requires Python and the Paramiko package which are available on Linux/OS X/Windows.

 #How?

-_Charon_ is self-documenting:
+_kharon_ is self-documenting:

 ```
-cpoczatek@grepon:charon$ python charon.py --help
+cpoczatek@grepon:kharon$ python kharon.py --help
 blah
 blah
 blah
 ```

 #Current Problems
-_Charon_ should be considered sub-alpha quality. *_Use at your own risk!_* It also flattens any directory structure of the source when copying to the remote host, which may be very stupid.
+Again, _kharon_ should be considered sub-alpha quality. *_Use at your own risk!_* It also flattens any directory structure of the source when copying to the remote host, which may be very stupid.